vippsas/vipps-recurring-api/vipps-recurring-api.md

 The URL is opened in the standard web browser.

 **Please note:** If the user closes Vipps before the redirect is done, the `merchantRedirectUrl` will not be used.
-It is therefore impretant that you actively check the payment with [`GET:/recurring/v2/agreements/{agreementId}](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/getAgreement).
+It is therefore important that you actively check the payment with [`GET:/recurring/v2/agreements/{agreementId}](https://vippsas.github.io/vipps-recurring-api/#/Agreement%20Endpoints/getAgreement).